ludwig/split-manpage.vim/README.md

 `split-manpage.vim` is a plugin for opening man pages inside another Vim window.

-In Vim, the `K` key looks up the keyword under the cursor.
-It does so using the value of the `keywordprg` option, which defaults to "man" or to "man -s" if a count is specified.
+In Vim, the key `K` looks up the keyword under the cursor.
+It does so using the value of the `keywordprg` option (whose default value is "man", or "man -s" if a count is specified).
 Unfortunately, you are temporarily taken out of vim into a pager program, making the whole experience rather disruptive.